Skip to main content

 Choose Rate Limit Module Behavior

-In the Rate Limit module, you can choose if the request rate for a certain path exceeds the defined limit, how ArvanCloud should behave in response to requests.
+In the Rate Limit module, you can choose if the request rate for a certain path exceeds the defined limit, how Arvancloud should behave in response to requests.
 In this case, subsequent requests can be blocked or faced with a DDoS challenge.
 By choosing the DDoS challenge, you can determine the level of protection and also the validity period of the challenge.

 Create a rule with the challenge operator using the API: